Frequently Asked Questions by UU-teachers

 Incluusion students do not receive EC (European Credits), even if they pass the course.
-Instead, they will receive a certificate for their participation at the end of the course if they fully attended the course and/or passed the exam.
+Instead, they will receive a digital certificate for their participation at the end of the course if they fully attended the course and/or passed the exam.

-We offer two types of certificates:
+We offer two types of digital certificates:

 Certificate with a grade: students who completed the course successfully will receive a certificate with a grade.